 Public healthcare in Argentina

-Public healthcare in Argentina is used by around half the population and provides care for all in- and out-patients at no or little cost.
-Argentina provides hospital, medical, dental, and palliative care as well as rehab, medical transport and prosthetics.
+Around half the population uses public healthcare in Argentina, and it provides care for all in- and outpatients at no or little cost.
+This includes hospital, medical, dental, and palliative care as well as rehab, medical transport, and prosthetics.
 Everyday prescriptions and chronic conditions, however, may require payment.

-The medical staff are generally well trained, but nursing and aftercare services can lack severely.
+The medical staff is generally well trained, but nursing and aftercare services can be severely lacking.
 Emergency attention is free for all (including tourists), as are doctor call-outs.
-In-patient care is variable, as public hospitals are frequently underfunded and the staff are overworked.
+Inpatient care is variable, as public hospitals are frequently underfunded and the staff are overworked.

 There is no universal GP system in Argentina, and general doctors are usually found in public hospitals.
-Otherwise, patients need to make appointments with specialists in private clinics.
+Otherwise, you’ll need to make appointments with specialists in private clinics.
 Charges vary between places, with rural areas typically being cheaper than urban centres.
+Public hospitals may reject non-emergency patients during busy periods, so having private insurance or clinic arrangements is wisest.

 Private healthcare in Argentina

-Most expats in Argentina use private services because it is assumed private healthcare means an individual will be getting better medical attention and shorter waiting times.
-While the former may not necessarily be true, there's a fair argument for the latter.
+Most expats in Argentina use private services because it is assumed that private healthcare means you get better medical attention and shorter waiting times.
+While the former may not necessarily be true, there’s a fair argument for the latter.

-Private clinics and hospitals in Argentina are well resourced, and expats can expect an excellent level of care and facilities in the major cities.
+Private clinics and hospitals in Argentina are well-resourced, and you can expect an excellent level of care and facilities in the major cities.
 That said, the standard of care may vary in smaller towns and rural areas.

-Many Argentine doctors were trained overseas, and expats therefore may not struggle to find an English-speaking physician in private hospitals.
+Many Argentine doctors were trained overseas, and expats generally don’t struggle to find an English-speaking physician in private hospitals.
 Approximately 70 percent of the hospitals in the country are private.

 Dental care in Argentina

 The standard of dental and orthodontic healthcare in Argentina is superb, even in small towns.
-That said, expats are unlikely to find English-speaking dentists outside the main cities.
+That said, you’re less likely to find English-speaking dentists outside the main cities.
 Dental costs in Argentina are considerably cheaper than in the USA and most European countries.

 Pharmacies in Argentina

-It is possible to buy many types of medicine over the counter at pharmacies in Argentina without a prescription.
-The pharmacist can also advise on medication for a number of common ailments, such as stomach bugs and flu.
-Female contraceptives (the pill) are also available without a prescription, but they are not free.
+In Argentina, you can buy many types of medicine over the counter without a prescription.
+Argentine pharmacists can provide you with advice on medication for common ailments, such as stomach bugs and the flu.
+Female contraceptives (the pill) are available without a prescription, although they’re not free.
+Recent regulatory changes have expanded access to certain medications, particularly for chronic conditions.

 Health insurance in Argentina

 Private healthcare in Argentina is typically financed by voluntary insurance schemes.
 As in other countries, costs vary from provider to provider.
-Expats can receive medical coverage through a number of international health insurers, otherwise many small, private clinics also have their own schemes.
+You can receive medical coverage through a number of international health insurers; otherwise, many small, private clinics also have their own schemes.

-Expats should note that the cost of monthly premiums merely gives a discount on the price of care when it is needed.
-Private health insurance coverage is also highly localised, so if expats leave town, their policy will often no longer be valid.
+The cost of your monthly premiums merely gives a discount on the price of care when it is needed.
+Private health insurance coverage is also highly localised, so if you leave town, your policy will often no longer be valid.

-Expats can also pay premiums directly to a private clinic and bypass health insurance.
-Expats doing this must simply present their passport when visiting the clinic; no residency visa is needed.
-An obvious downside to this policy is that expats are limited on where they can receive treatment.
+You can also pay premiums directly to a private clinic and bypass health insurance.
+If you’re doing this, you need simply present your passport when visiting the clinic; no residency visa is necessary.
+An obvious downside to this policy is that you’re limited in where you can receive treatment.

 Social Security or Obras Sociales are obligatory insurance schemes run by the trade unions and are only applicable to Argentinians and permanent residents who are legally employed.
-Both employer and employee pay contributions towards in-patient and out-patient care.
-Medication is also covered; although, if contributions are not sufficient to cover the cost of treatment, the employer or employee will have to pay the difference.
+Both employer and employee pay contributions towards inpatient and outpatient care.
+Medication is also covered, but if contributions are not sufficient to cover the cost of treatment, the employer or employee will have to pay the difference.

 Health hazards in Argentina